symfony/symfony-docs/components/console/changing_default_command.rst

     $application->setDefaultCommand($command->getName());
     $application->run();

-Test the new default console command by running the following
+Test the new default console command by running the following:

 .. code-block:: bash